mongodb/docs/source/reference/mongos.rst

    specify either 1 configuration server or 3 configuration servers, in a comma separated list.

+   Note that each mongos will read from the first config server in the list provided.
+If you're running config servers across more than one data center, you should specify the closest config servers as the first servers in the list.

 .. option:: --test

    This option is for internal testing use only, and runs unit tests